jrmsklar/bash-profile/README.md

 bash-profile
 ============

 Sample `.bash_profile` configuration files that I've found and modified to my liking.
 Contain some useful code for modifying your command prompt as well as nice aliases.
-(Don't mind the strange numbering)

 ## Usage